tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 After update you should see BloomSky Data in MultiSensor section on Details tab:
 <img src="images/bloomsky1.png"><br>

+You will also see latest sky image on cameras tab.
+Screenshots/history also works

 Flow Editor:<br>
 *  Import updated [winkCore.json](winkCore.json)
 *  Import updated [winkIntegration.json](winkIntegration.json)